HHS/TANF-app/docs/Technical-Documentation/user_role_management.md

 `<backend-domain-name>/admin/` (e.g. `https://tdp-backend-staging.app.cloud.gov/admin/`)

 The admin interface requires special privileges which can only be granted via the Django CLI [detailed below](#cli) or a Django Data migration.
 Once a user has been granted privileges, they can go to the admin page described above and log in.
-The admin interface provides links to [Users](), [STTs](), [Regions](), submitted [Data files](), and Groups which can can be each be modified through the interface.
+The admin interface provides links to [Users](), [STTs](), [Regions](), submitted [Data files](), and Groups which can each be modified through the interface.

 ### Log in to Admin